Projects - Selected Publications

 By distilling knowledge from the teacher model, the student network learns to predict keypoints with high accuracy while maintaining lower computational complexity.
 This approach significantly advances the field by balancing efficiency and accuracy.
 We specifically employ Global Filter Layers, which operate in the frequency domain, to reduce the processing overhead associated with traditional attention mechanisms.
 Our method was evaluated using both static and dynamic filter weighting strategies, demonstrating that the Global Filter Layers not only improve speed but also maintain a competitive level of accuracy compared to traditional attention-based models. …read more

 I. Zakariyya, L. Tran, K.B.
-Sivangi, F. Deligianni, submitted
+Sivangi, P. Henderson, F. Deligianni, WACV 2025, accepted. pdf, Project Page and Source Code

 Medical Image Analysis